-Sadness increases subjective experience of painJuly 6th, 2012 in Psychology & Psychiatry /
+Sadness increases subjective experience of painJuly 6, 2012 in Medicine & Health / Psychology & Psychiatry

 (HealthDay) -- Sadness increases subjective pain ratings and affects pain-evoked cortical activity, according to a study published in the July issue of The Journal of Pain.

 Atsuo Yoshino, M.D., of Hiroshima University in Japan, and colleagues used magnetoencephalography to evaluate pain stimuli experienced during sad, happy, and neutral emotional contexts in 19 healthy individuals, aged 20 to 30 years.
 Participants self-rated their pain intensity, and cortical beta rhythms were measured.